robonoff/SEM/README.md

 3. Test with sample datasets before processing full data
 4. Include docstrings and comments for complex algorithms
 5. Update `requirement.txt` if adding new dependencies

-## Troubleshooting

-### Common Issues

-**"File not found" errors**:
-- Update absolute paths in script headers to match your environment

-**"Out of memory" errors**:
-- Process data by category instead of all at once
-- Use sample scripts for testing before full runs

-**Low SSIM values**:
-- Verify images are properly standardized
-- Check for resolution mismatches
-- Use visualization scripts to identify problematic matches

-For more detailed troubleshooting, see [scripts/README.md](scripts/README.md).

 ## License